Review and Rating of Squaw Valley’s Apache Links in Glen Rose Texas

 Apache Links is a mixture of a links style course for the first nine holes and a more traditional back nine.
-If you like a links style course then you’ll love the front nine!
-Like most links style courses you’ll find tall berms, small pot bunkers, and wide sweeping fairways.
+If you like a links-style course then you’ll love the front nine!
+Like most links-style courses you’ll find tall berms, small pot bunkers, wind, and wide sweeping fairways.

-On the front nine of Apache Links on most holes the pin is straight ahead and it’s easy to see what you’re up against which is typically wide but heavily contoured fairways, 23 pot bunkers that you’ll need to avoid, and lots of tall mounds leading to big greens.
+On the front nine of Apache Links on most holes, the pin is straight ahead and it’s easy to see what you’re up against which is typically wide but heavily contoured fairways, 23 pot bunkers that you’ll need to avoid, and lots of tall mounds leading to big heavily contoured greens.
 Some of the holes that we liked on the front nine include:

-The back nine of Apache Links is outstanding with a mixture of a couple links style holes and some more traditional holes several of which require you to carry Squaw Creek off the tee box or on your approach shot to the green.
+The back nine of Apache Links is outstanding with a mixture of a couple of links-style holes and some more traditional holes several of which require you to carry Squaw Creek off the tee box or on your approach shot to the green.
 For example:

 Every time we have played Apache Links the conditions have been very good and that was the case when we played this time.
-The fairways were near perfect – a tad dry and firm but it’s summer time in Texas and that’s expected.
-The Apache Links fairways are wide and berm or tree lined – no homes, no barking dogs, and no windows to worry about!
+The fairways were near perfect – a tad dry and firm but it’s summertime in Texas and that’s expected.
+The Apache Links fairways are wide and berm or tree-lined – no homes, no barking dogs, and no windows to worry about!
 The rough is wide and covered with berms with a variety of sizes but it was cut thin and playable and dense, such that the ball sat up.
 A lot of the fairways are heavily contoured and some are like roller coasters.

-The greens at Apache Links are huge but contoured with slope, tiers, or ridges that require some study before you putt.
-They were in great shape when we played, ran true and at a good speed of between 9 to 10, and held the ball well.
+The greens at Apache Links are huge but contoured with plenty of slope, tiers, or ridges that require some careful study before you putt.
+They were in great shape when we played, ran true and at a good speed of between 10 to 11, and they held the ball well.
 Most are raised and guarded with some mixture of bunkers, swales, or berms.

 The bunkers range in size from average to small steep and deep pot bunkers that can be very challenging.
-The sand was soft and thick.
-They need some TLC – several had grass infringing into the sand along the edges.
+The sand was soft and thick and they were well mainatained.

-The pro shop has the basics, the practice facilities are good, and the grill servers dog, burgers, and sandwiches plus breakfast.
+The pro shop has the basics, the practice facilities are good, and the grill server dog, burgers, and sandwiches plus breakfast.
 Service is superior and country friendly.

 Here's How Texas Outside Determines the Scorecard Rating